-And it is true that long after Mr. Parks established his reputation with unflinching photographic series on the civil rights movement, Harlem gangs, the Black Panthers, Malcolm X and the Nation of Islam, he continued to move easily between photo-journalism and the fashion work for which he maintained a lifelong regard - and which, along with his access to elements of Black life largely invisible to white readers, was among the reasons he was hired in the first place by Life.
+And it is true that long after Mr. Parks established his reputation with unflinching photographic series on the civil rights movement, Harlem gangs, the Black Panthers, Malcolm X and the Nation of Islam, he continued to move easily between photothers, Mulcoum x and the Nation of Islam, he continued to move easily between photo-journalism and the fashion work for which he maintained a lifelong regard - and which, along with his access to elements of Black life largely invisible to white readers, was among the reasons he was hired in the first place by Life.